1. Objective

 - Our hardship procedure.

-Flexible payment plans
+Flexible payment plans (ESC Code 9.1 (c))

-This arrangement allows for a flexible payment schedule to be agreed which takes into account the individual needs of the customer and ensures the account is paid in full within the parameters of:
+At any stage a customer who foresees that they may have difficulty in paying their account may enter into a flexible payment plan.
+This arrangement allows for a flexible payment schedule to be agreed upon which takes into account the individual needs of the customer and ensures the account is paid in full within the parameters of:

-- Extension of up to 1 month: An extension of up to 1 month from the date of the customer contact for the account to be paid in full provided a previous extension has not been granted.
+An extension of up to 1 month from the date of the customer contact for the account to be paid in full provided a previous extension has not been granted.

-- Arrangement of up to 6 months that results in full payment: A payment arrangement of up to 6 months provided:
+Arrangement of up to 6 months that results in full payment

-- (a) it results in full payment; and
+- It results in full payment; and

-- Short term arrangement of 3 months that does not result in full payment: A short term arrangement of 3 months provided:
+Short term arrangement of 3 months that does not result in full payment

 If a flexible payment plan is agreed, we will confirm the details in writing within 10 business days and will: